Introduction to our Sixth Form

 We hope that we can work together, so that many of our current Year 11s can stay on to share two more years with us and also to welcome students from other schools to experience everything we have on offer.

 All students will have the opportunity to study either A Levels, vocational courses or a combination of both.
 We have three pathway opportunities open to students.
-The pathway they can chose will be based on their 'Best 8 score of GCSEs'.
+The pathway they can chose will be based on their 'best 8 scores at GCSEs, including maths and the best English grade'.
 If a student has not passed GCSE Maths or English, they will be required to resit this when they join the sixth form.

 |Students can take 4 A Levels or can take 3 A Levels and also the EPQ (Extended Project Qualification).
 Students can also access any of the vocational qualifications.|

 This helps students to gain more life experiences as well as helping to work towards a sense of well-being.
 These might be run through staff or qualified specialists but also students can help to run activities for others too wherever possible.
 Students can also take part in events to help support either local or national charities.
-Our students have also produced this year a copy of a sixth form magazine ‘ The Eagle’.
+Our students have also produced a sixth form magazine ‘ The Eagle’.

 For more details of our Sixth Form please contact: